 Richard serves on several local boards with particular focus on education and improving the lives of young people.
 These include the North Carolina Public Schools Forum, the Wake Education Partnership, which presented him with the Friend of Education Award in 2007, and the Boys and Girls Clubs of Wake County.
 Richard has also served as the chairman of the Greater Raleigh Chamber of Commerce board and he sits on the Meredith College Board of Trustees.
 He was a board member and Chair of the Audit Committee of Yadkin Bank.
 Richard is married to Cindy Urquhart and they have two grown daughters and three grandchildren.

-As Director of Community Investment for IMC, Easter Maynard leads ChildTrust Foundation and offers a strong civic-minded voice within the business and philanthropic communities.
-The charitable arm of IMC, ChildTrust Foundation invests primarily in early childhood education and literacy efforts across North Carolina with a particular focus on serving under-resourced families and communities.
-In this role, Easter has helped establish an early childhood funders collaborative of nearly 20 grantmaking partners to advocate for strong early childhood policy and practice in the state.
+As Director of Community Investment for IMC, Easter Maynard combines a career focused on business and philanthropy to lead ChildTrust Foundation, IMC’s charitable arm.
+Started in 2003, ChildTrust Foundation invests primarily in early childhood education and literacy efforts across North Carolina with a particular focus on serving under-resourced families and communities.
+In this role, Easter has helped establish an early childhood funders collaborative leveraging nearly 20 grantmaking partners to invest in and advocate for strong early childhood policy and practice in the state.

-Easter serves on the IMC board of directors and recently took the helm of the Golden Corral board of directors, having served on that board since 2007.
-She also chairs the board of directors for Camp Corral, which she helped establish in 2012 to strengthen military families by providing summer camp experiences for children of wounded, injured, ill, and fallen military heroes.
-Thanks to a unique partnership with Golden Corral restaurants, Camp Corral has grown to serve more than 3,300 children a year in camps throughout the U.S.
+Easter serves on the IMC board of directors and in 2018 became chair of the board of Golden Corral Corporation.
+She is also one of the founders of Camp Corral, which she helped establish in 2011 to strengthen military families by providing summer camp experiences for children of wounded, injured, ill, and fallen military heroes.
+Thanks to a unique partnership with Golden Corral restaurants, Camp Corral has served more than 21,000 children in camps throughout the U.S since its inception.

-In addition to her work through IMC, Easter currently serves as board chair for the North Carolina Early Childhood Foundation and serves on the boards of the North Carolina Network of Grantmakers, Methodist Home for Children, and Boys and Girls Clubs of Wake County.
-She previously served on the boards of the Triangle Community Foundation, NC Center for Women in Public Service and the NC Conservation Network.
+In addition to her work at IMC, Easter joined the NC Banking Commission and the board of BB&T in 2018 and currently serves on the newly formed Truist board of directors.
+She also serves as board chair for the North Carolina Early Childhood Foundation and on the board of the North Carolina Network of Grantmakers.
+Easter previously served on the boards of the Methodist Home for Children, Triangle Community Foundation, NC Center for Women in Public Service, the NC Conservation Network, and Boys & Girls Clubs of Wake County

-Easter has received numerous awards for her efforts, most recently the 2018 Friend of Education Award from WakeEd Partnership, the Distinguished Alumni Award from the University of North Carolina School of Social Work, the 2017 Triangle Community Foundation Catalyst Award for visionary philanthropy, and the 2017 Corporate Philanthropy Award from the Triangle Business Journal.
+Easter has received numerous awards for her efforts, most recently the 2018 Vernon Malone Friend of Education Award from WakeEd Partnership, the Distinguished Alumni Award from UNC School of Social Work, the 2017 Triangle Community Foundation Catalyst Award for visionary philanthropy and the 2017 Corporate Philanthropy Award from the Triangle Business Journal.
 She earned a bachelor’s degree in Spanish and communications from Wake Forest University and a master’s in social work and community practice from the University of North Carolina at Chapel Hill.

 Ted was the President and CEO of Golden Corral Corporation for 25 years before transitioning to Investors Management Corporation as a Director.
 Ted holds a B.A. from Abilene Christian University and completed the Graduate School of Business Administration’s Executive Program at the University of North Carolina at Chapel Hill in 1989.
 Ted started his career with Sambo’s Restaurants in Santa Barbara, CA, before joining Golden Corral in 1977.
 He became President and CEO in 1989, winning more than half a dozen awards for distinction in foodservice and hospitality during his tenure.